 Part 3 - Who Should I Raise From?

 Here’s where fundraising prep properly begins.
-First off, let’s discuss some common places for you to raise money by selling equity:
+First off, let’s discuss some common places:

-Usually invest in early-stage companies, often in the first and/or second round of funding.
-They’re investing their own money and will have opinions on the right terms.
+Usually invest in early-stage companies.
+They’re investing their own money on their own terms.
 Due diligence process is variable from angel to angel.
-Decisions can be more driven by instinct based on how much they like you, your business, or your team.
-Average investments range from $25,000 to $100,000 (more than 90% of what we see), though it can range wildly from investor to investor.
+Decisions are usually more emotionally driven based on how much they like you, your business, or your team.

 Are a collective of Angel investors who have banded together to collectively vet and review deals.
 There might or might not be a dedicated fund manager that oversees or makes decisions on which companies to invest in.
-Typically they are more involved in Seed Bridge/Series A rounds, though they can definitely participate in Seed as well.
-When engaging with an angel group, get to know their decision process.
-Many act as loose collections where each member will decide on their own, and some have a more structured and unified process.
+Typically they are more involved in Seed Bridge/Series A rounds, sometimes seen in Seed.

 Venture Capital (VC)

-These are the big guns; they’re investing other people’s money and, as such, they have a professional structure with a rigorous process.
-VCs are consistently metrics driven and go after “venture scale” investments or investments with a larger promise of return.
-You’ll usually need to have a potential for 10x++ return for VCs to show interest.
-Uncommon in Seed, VCs typically come into their own in Series A and future rounds.
+These are the big guns; they’re investing other people’s money.
+VCs are more metrics driven and go after “safer” investments or investments with a larger promise of return.
+You’ll usually need to have a potential for 30x++ return for VCs to show interest.
+Uncommon in Seed, typically Series A++